Nikola-3/chatbot/README.md

 - **documents**: Document management API calls

 ### Testing
-Comprehensive test coverage for both processing and storage components, using pytest with async support.
+Some test coverage for both processing and storage components, using pytest with async support.

 ## Dependencies
 - OpenAI API for embeddings and chat completions